Nordstrom/aws-lambda-fanout/slackbot/README.md

 # Slack Command to Add Student Streams

-Allows students in the workshop to hook and unhook their streams from the fan-out Lmabda via Slack slash commands.
+Allows students in the workshop to hook and unhook their streams from the fan-out Lambda via Slack slash commands.

+In the workshops we run, the student's ID is restricted to a four character alpha-numeric string (e.g. `3dq1`; also referred to as `stage`) and names match `${stage}Stream` and `${stage}StreamWriter` for their kinesis stream and writer role respectively.
+See notes at the end of this readme on how to adjust these restrictions.

 To add a student stream to the fan-out: